LuckInzz/movie-app/README.md

 - **API Key:** You **must** acquire your own TMDB API key and set it up as an environment variable in a `.env` file to run the application.
 - **Responsiveness:** The app is designed to be fully responsive, adapting its layout from mobile devices to large desktop monitors.
 - **Data Fetching:** The app makes two distinct API calls: one to fetch the list of popular movies and another to fetch detailed information for a specific movie when a card is clicked.

 ---

+## 📝 Future Improvements

+- [ ] Add a "Reviews" tab to the movie details modal.

+---